 Take Plenty of Breaks

 It might seem like taking more breaks would mean that you are wasting time that you could be working, but it is incredibly important to take breaks and actually step away from your computer.
 Not only does it allow you to relax and re-center, it also allows you to actually get up and get moving.
 Maybe go outside and walk around the block.
 Just those five short minutes outside can make a huge difference in your mood and mindset.
+It would also be smart to use your office’s location to your advantage.
+For example, if you have a serviced office in London’s entertainment district then your breaks could involve any number of exciting activities taking advantage of everything the city has to offer!

 And never, we repeat never, work through your lunch.
 If you have to work through half of your hour lunch, then you better get up and take that half hour for yourself.
 It has been shown that eating while in front of a screen messes with you in so many ways, including impacting the way you digest, which will have an effect on your health.